On This Page

 Getting There

 Zayed International Airport (AUH, formerly Abu Dhabi International Airport) is the main gateway with connections worldwide.
 Etihad Airways offers frequent international services.
-Airport taxis to the city center are metered and usually work out to roughly the equivalent of $19–$24 or you can use ride-sharing apps like Uber and Careem.
+Airport taxis to the city center are metered and typically work out to roughly $19–$22 / AED 69–AED 82 depending on destination and traffic.
+Public buses from the airport are inexpensive (about $1.08 / AED 3.98 one-way) and require a Hafilat card (no cash on board).

 Getting Around